 Adaptive Behavior Center, Inc. focuses on establishing, developing, strengthening, and maintaining appropriate adaptive behaviors, while at the same time managing, controlling, and gradually eliminating maladaptive behaviors.
 The main focus is directed at developing two insights.
 One, participants are be trained to develop and maintain adaptive behaviors by utilizing every useful behavior modification procedure that is available.
 By developing language, motor, perceptual, cognitive, affective, social, self-help, and work skills, participants can be more independent and more able to experience a meaningful personal and social existence, and two, participants are given as little assistance as possible while providing just as much as necessary.
 Adaptive Behavior Center, Inc. believes that individuals, regardless of the severity of their disability, have a right to an opportunity to develop various adaptive behaviors to the maximum extent possible.
-In order to enable participants to become as independent as they are capable, Adaptive Behavior Center, Inc. allows individuals to do as much as possible for themselves.
-It is the goal of Adaptive Behavior Center, Inc. to assist individuals to advance with a high level of self-esteem, a readiness and willingness to attempt new tasks, and the perspective to view challenges in life as opportunities for growth and advancement.
+In order to enable participants to become as independent as they are capable, Adaptive Behavior Center, Inc. to assist individuals to advance with a high level of self-esteem, a readiness and willingness to attempt new tasks, and the perspective to view challenges in life as opportunities for growth and advancement.